 Preheat the oven to 400 degrees.

 In a medium bowl add the shrimp, olive oil, salt, pepper and paprika.
 Combine well so the shrimp are fully coated with the oil and seasonings.
-Line a baking pan with foil and add the shrimp to the pan in a single layer.
+Line a baking sheet pan with foil and place shrimp onto to the pan in a single layer.
 Set aside.

 Add the butter to a large saucepan over medium low heat.
 Add the shallots and garlic and cook, stirring occasionally for 2 minutes.